mattdharmon/emailSorter/README.md

 Sort ticket and task emails to specific task numbered folders within outlook.

 ##Usage
-###Download and move to your Outlook Script Menu folder.
+###Download and export to your Outlook Script Menu folder.
+Open script file with AppleScript editor.
+Select File->Export
-(~/[User]/Library/Application Support/Microsoft/Office/Outlook Script Menu Items)
+Export as a Script Bundle to the Outlook Script Menu folder (~/[User]/Library/Application Support/Microsoft/Office/Outlook Script Menu Items)

 ###Create a keyboard shortcut if you want.